-Select (Page Events) in the left drop-down, and then select Load in the right drop-down.
-This will bring up a code skeleton for the Page_Load event handler, as shown in Figure 2-3.
+Select (Page Events) in the left drop-down, and select Load in the right drop-down.
+This will bring up a code skeleton for the Page_Load event handler, shown in Figure 2-3.

 Type the highlighted code from Example 2-1 into the Page_Load event handler.
+Notice how IntelliSense helps you with the name of the control and its available properties.

 Figure 2-3.
-After you select Page Events and Load from the code-behind page drop-down, a code skeleton for the Page_Load event handler is inserted automatically.
+After you select Page Events and Load from the code-behind file drop-down, a code skeleton for the Page_Load event handler is inserted automatically.

-'''

 Example 2-1.
 Page_Load for Postbacks example

-'''